FirmwGuy/CEP/docs/L0_Kernel/CELL-BOUND-ENZYME-BINDINGS.md

 - Where to store: keep enzyme bindings as compact entries on the target cell and/or its ancestors (parent binding implies subtree).
 This avoids duplicating bindings on every child.
 - What is stored: only the enzyme identity (`cepDT name`) and an optional scope flag (default is subtree; “node‑only” can opt out of inheritance).
 - How it composes: at resolve time, union all bindings along the path root→…→target and de‑duplicate by enzyme name.
-- Append‑only: bindings are append‑only with soft removes; visibility follows heartbeat boundaries (N→N+1).
+- Append‑only: bindings append new records (tombstone for removes).
+They currently become visible immediately; callers should schedule bind/unbind work outside the active beat to preserve N→N+1 semantics.

 Signal filter and registry
 - Registry continues to own descriptors (callback, before/after, match policy, flags).